 Westernaires Written into the Congressional Record in 1968

 While the Westernaires organization has been recognized and commended by numerous U.S. Presidents, this was the first instance of being honored in the United States Congressional Record.
-(Westernaires were again read into the Congressional Record in the 1970s as well.)
+(Westernaires were again read into the Congressional Record in 1975 as well.)

 About the Westernaires, U.S. Congressman Donald Brotzman stated: